 Watch it on: Hulu

 Suits' very foundation was built on a lie, and the show milked plenty of drama from the threat of people in the office and larger legal community finding out that Mike wasn't really a lawyer.
 Younger does something similar in the world of publishing.
-The TV Land dramedy stars Sutton Foster as Liza, a 40-year-old woman who, after taking years off to raise her daughter, lies about her age to land a job in publishing.
+The TV Land dramedy, which will be heading into its unofficial final season soon, stars Sutton Foster as Liza, a 40-year-old woman who, after taking years off to raise her daughter, lies about her age to land a job in publishing.
 But that's not all the two shows have in common: There is also plenty of office drama, an interoffice romance, and a slick focus on fashion.
 Jessica Pearson might not wear Diana's (Miriam Shor) statement necklaces, but she definitely would respect them.